fpagliughi/sockpp/README.md

 ## Implementation Details

 The socket class hierarchy is built upon a base `socket` class.
-Most simple applications will probably not use `socket` directly, but rather use top-level classes defined for a specific address family like `tcp_connector` and `tcp_acceptor`.
+Most simple applications will probably not use `socket` directly, but rather use derived classes defined for a specific address family like `tcp_connector` and `tcp_acceptor`.

 The socket objects keep a handle to an underlying OS socket handle and a cached value for the last error that occurred for that socket.
 The socket handle is typically an integer file descriptor, with values >=0 for open sockets, and -1 for an unopened or invalid socket.
 The value used for unopened sockets is defined as a constant, `INVALID_SOCKET`, although it usually doesn't need to be tested directly, as the object itself will evaluate to _false_ if it's uninitialized or in an error state.
 A typical error check would be like this: